 - Financial planners can also apply for an index fund on your behalf.

-ETFs are accessible on most online trading platforms and can be purchased just like any other stock.
+ETFs are accessible on most online trading platforms in Ireland and can be purchased just like any other stock.
 You’ll need to sign up for an online share trading platform.
 To do this, you’ll need to:

 - Provide personal details and proof of ID